honokani/sdl_lessons/README.md

             So, we should set vp first in loop.

    *  lesson10
-      +  `XLGBadRenderRequest`
+      +  Error : `XLGBadRenderRequest`
-         -  When I use 8bit and 32bit png instead of 24bit, I got this ERROR at `SDL.copy`.
+         -  --When I use 8bit and 32bit png instead of 24bit, I got this ERROR at `SDL.copy`.--
+            Error occured because of using Ubuntu 14 on Azure VM.
+      + png
          -  Both 8bit and 32bit png have alpha channel.